 The navigable waterways included in this rule are the Port of Savannah and the Port of Brunswick in Georgia.
 Persons or vessels that receive permission to enter the security zone must proceed at a minimum safe speed and must comply with all orders issued by the COTP or a designated representative.
-Those vessels granted permission to enter the 300 yard security zone may not come within 50 yards of any escorted vessel.
+Those vessels granted permission to enter the 300-yard security zone may not come within 50 yards of an escorted vessel.
 An escorted vessel will be defined as a vessel, other than a large U.S. naval vessel as defined in 33 CFR 165.2015, that is accompanied by one or more Coast Guard assets or other Federal, State or local law enforcement agency assets clearly identifiable by lights, vessel markings, or with agency insignia as listed below:

 - Coast Guard surface or air asset displaying the Coast Guard insignia.

 - State and/or local law enforcement asset displaying the applicable agency markings and/or equipment associated with the agency.

 - When escorted vessels are moored, dayboards or other visual indications such as lights or buoys may be used.
 In all cases, broadcast notice to mariners will be issued to advise mariners of these restrictions.

 This rule is not a “significant regulatory action” under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
 The Office of Management and Budget has not reviewed it under that Order.
 The limited geographic area impacted by the security zone will not restrict the movement or routine operation of commercial or recreational vessels through the Ports of Savannah and Brunswick, Georgia.